vacuumserval/vacuumserval.github.io/source/index.rst

 * PF, phase field mothod: PF is a mathematical model for solving interfacial problems, which substitutes boundary conditions at the interface by a partial differential equation for the evolution of an auxiliary field (the phase field) that takes the role of an order parameter.
 * MI, Materials Infomatics: Materials informatics is a field of study that applies the principles of informatics and data science to materials science and engineering to improve the understanding, use, selection, development, and discovery of materials.

+* ... ...

+And those are the things I would like to share to you.
+Well, in the end of the letter, I have to sign my name, again, my name is not important.
+Since "I learned very early the difference between knowing the *name* of something and **knowing something**" (Richard P. Feynman), I'll just sign my claw mark here.

 .. raw:: html